md-adil/browser-storage/README.md

     age: 22
 };
 ```
-> This will save data in cache only, serialization and store in localStorage will be happen in next event cycle
+> This will save the person in cache only, serialization and store in to localStorage will be happen in next event cycle.

-Getting data
+Getting person
 ```ts
 console.log(store.person)
 ```